Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/maintain_customize.md

 weight: 5
 date: 2019-07-11
 description: >
-  Understand how to maintain and customize the Axway-Open-Docs website.
+  Understand how to maintain and customize the Axway Open Docs website.
 ---

 {{% alert title="Note" %}}